alyssawinn/udemy-bootcamp-projects/README.md

 ## #1 Business Insights Dashboard
-(Click [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/558b9b0b95599a0adf0ace9dc3c02c5ec62c86e0/Business%20Insights%20Dashboard%20Project.xlsx) and click 'View Raw' to download .xlsx file and see the results)
+Click [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/558b9b0b95599a0adf0ace9dc3c02c5ec62c86e0/Business%20Insights%20Dashboard%20Project.xlsx) and click 'View Raw' to download .xlsx file and see the results.

 Using a dataset of orders, I created 4 PivotTables and a Business Insights Dashboard with the associated PivotCharts showing the following:
  * Average discount rate and profit margin by product category